Tumor Lysis Syndrome

 Because hyperkalemia can recur after dialysis is initiated and because of the high phosphate burden in some patients with tumor lysis syndrome, electrolyte levels must be monitored frequently and dialysis repeated as needed.

 The National Comprehensive Cancer Network advises that tumor lysis syndrome is best managed if it is anticipated and treatment is started before initiation of chemotherapy.
-Treatment centers on the following[9] :
+High-risk features for tumor lysis syndrome include the following[9] :

 The NCCN recommends allopurinol for first-line treatment and retreatment for hyperuricemia.
-Allopurinol is begun 2–3 days prior to chemotherapy and continued for 10–14 days
+Allopurinol is begun 2–3 days prior to chemotherapy and continued for 10–14 days.
+Febuxostat may be used in patients intolerant to allopurinol.

 Alternatively, the NCCN recommends rasburicase when allopurinol is ineffective, and for patients with any of the following risk factors: